symphoniacloud/multi-region-codepipeline/README.md

 # Multi Region CodePipeline example

-This is a "walking skeleton" application that you can modify to create an AWS application continuously deployed, using AWS CodePipeline, to multiple AWS regions.
+This is a "walking skeleton" application that you can modify to create a continuously deployed AWS application using AWS CodePipeline, to multiple AWS regions.
 If you don't know what "AWS Regions" or CodePipeline are, or why you might want them, then you might want to do some Googling before using this example.

 The following core AWS services are used in example.